History Files Nav bar

 c.13th Century - 547 BC

-Situated in south-west Asia Minor, Maeonia had been a territory within the Hittite Empire.
-As the empire collapsed, it became an independent Neo-Hittite kingdom.
+As Hittite power across the Near East collapsed during the thirteenth century BC, Maeonia became an independent neo-Hittite kingdom.
 Independence didn't last for long, however, as it soon fell to the Heraclidae (the Mycenaean Greeks under Heracles) some time after they defeated Troy.
 Although Mycenaean civilisation disappeared from most of Greece following the Dorian invasions, Lydia survived with its capital at Sardis.
-Unfortunately, none of the kingdom's history is datable until the accession of Gyges in 685 BC.
+Unfortunately, none of the kingdom's history is datable until the accession of Gyges in 685 BC, while its traditions, mythology and rituals have been lost, leaving us to rely on Greek mythology for its earliest events.

 1300s BC

 The first Mycenaean Greek settlements are founded along the coastline of western Anatolia.
-Indo-European Hittite peoples still govern the territory however, probably from the state of Arzawa.
+Indo-European Hittite and Luwian peoples still govern the territory however, probably from the state of Arzawa.

 c.1200 BC